 I love including a pocket inside the lapbook because I can assess how well my students can follow directions.
 It is so easy to make a silly mistake and glue the top of the pocket down.
 In this pocket, my students write the holiday symbols on strips that their family incorporates into their Christmas holiday.
 They may include symbols such as angels, poinsettia, holly, mistletoe, baby Jesus, stars, a Christmas tree, a wreath, special candles, lights, or the nativity.

-On the back cover of their lapbook, my students write about their favorite Christmas memory.
+On the back cover of their lapbook, your students will write about their favorite Christmas memory.
 I love this activity because they have to reflect on past events that have happened in their lives.
-They always come up with some really silly stories about Santa too!
+They always come up with some really silly stories about Santa, too!
 It is so fun to read!

 Click here to grab my Christmas Family Traditions Lapbook.
 I hope you enjoy learning more about your students and the way they celebrate Christmas with their family this year!